 Early on in an A/B test, it can often seem like there's a clear winner.
-Once more data is gathered, this can change and so it would be a mistake to end a test at the first sign of a high performing variation.
+Once more data is gathered, this can change and so it would be a mistake to end a test at the first sign of a high-performing variation.

-The minimum conversions determines how many total conversions need to be achieved in a test before a winner can be determined.
+The minimum conversions determine how many total conversions need to be achieved in a test before a winner can be determined.
 The more variations you have, the higher this number should be.
 As a rule of thumb, you can add 50 minimum conversions per variation in your test.

 You can change the default value here, and enter the number of desired conversions, in this field:

 The next criterium is a minimum duration.
-This is the minimum amount of time the test should run, before a winner can be selected.
+This is the minimum amount of time the test should run before a winner can be selected.

 This is especially important if you get a lot of traffic, meaning that you might reach a high number of conversions after a short time.
 This is another scenario where it can seem like there's a winner, but unless you gather more data by leaving the test running for a longer time period, the data you see could be very misleading.